Table of Contents

 Deborah Niemann 9:05

 So, one thing that a lot of people wonder—and I’ve seen some different numbers on this—is how much colostrum kids need.
 Now, I know I dam-raise most of the time, and I don’t leave the barn until I’ve seen kids latch on by themselves at least a couple times, and the mom’s standing there being patient, then I feel okay leaving.
 I feel like they’re going to get enough.
 But, if you’re bottle-feeding, then I’ve seen that they need 5% within the first six hours, and then 10% within the first 24 hours.
 And I’ve also seen 20% in the first 24 hours.
-I know I personally… the more classroom I can get into them, the better I will sleep at night.
+I know I personally… the more colostrum I can get into them, the better I will sleep at night.

 Robert Van Saun 9:49

 Yeah, well that… The rule of thumb is generally somewhere in the range of about 15% of body weight is what we’d like to get in them in the first 24 hours or so.
-Another way is thinking 1 ounce of colostrum per pound of body weight.
-And that should be in the first couple hours.
+Another way is thinking 1 ounce of colostrum per pound of body weight — and that should be in the first couple hours.
 So that’s the first big slug.
 But again, you know, we need to remember: It’s not just the volume, it’s the concentration and the amount of immunoglobulin.
 And that’s part of what we’ve done in our research and trying to define that for goats.

 Deborah Niemann 10:27